Abstract

 Cell lines

-In the present study, two cancer cell lines were used: MCF7 cells derived from adenocarcinoma of breast, and HeLa Kyoto cells genetically modified to stably express the fused protein green fluorescent protein-tagged proliferating cell nuclear antigen (GFP-PCNA).
+In the present study, two cancer cell lines were used: MCF7 cells derived from adenocarcinoma of the breast and HeLa Kyoto cells genetically modified to stably express the fused protein green fluorescent protein-tagged proliferating cell nuclear antigen (GFP-PCNA).
 Both cell lines have epithelial origin.
-However, the cell lines derive from different cancerous tissues: MCF7was obtained from metastatic side of breast cancer patient, and HeLa was established from cervical cancer specimen.
+However, the cell lines derived from different cancerous tissues: MCF7 was obtained from the metastatic side of a breast cancer patient, and HeLa was established from a cervical cancer specimen.
 The cell lines differ in BRCA1 status.

-MCF7 is characterized by loss of heterozygosity at BRCA1 locus, which is reflected in reduction of BRCA1 expression level (Elstrodt et al., 2006; Kachhap et al., 2001; Vissac et al., 2002).
-The karyotype of MCF7 cells has modal chromosome number equal to 82 on average, ranging from 66 to 87 chromosomes per nucleus, which corresponds to hypertriploidy or hypotetraploidy.
+MCF7 is characterized by loss of heterozygosity at the BRCA1 locus, which is reflected in the reduction of the BRCA1 expression level (Elstrodt et al., 2006; Kachhap et al., 2001; Vissac et al., 2002).
+The karyotype of MCF7 cells has a modal chromosome number equal to 82 on average, ranging from 66 to 87 chromosomes per nucleus, which corresponds to hypertriploidy or hypotetraploidy.
 The cells carry multiple marker chromosomes, up to 34 marker chromosomes per cell.
-Approximately, one third of cellular population has markers in their nuclei.
-In the vast majority of cells with the marker chromosomes, those chromosomes are present as a single large submetacentric marker chromosome, three large subtelocentric marker chromosomes and a set of smaller marker chromosomes (Rondon-Lagos et al., 2014).
+Approximately one-third of the cellular population has markers in their nuclei.
+In the vast majority of cells with marker chromosomes, those chromosomes are present as a single large submetacentric marker chromosome, three large subtelocentric marker chromosomes and a set of smaller marker chromosomes (Rondon-Lagos et al., 2014).
 Chromosome 20 is deleted.
 Despite pronounced transformation and chromosomal abnormality, MCF7 cells still feature characteristics of differentiated mammary epithelium.
-MCF7 cells are estrogen sensitive and express WNT oncogene.
+MCF7 cells are estrogen-sensitive and express WNT oncogene.

-In contrast, HeLa Kyoto cell line carries two normal, not mutated BRCA1 genes that have not changed their expression levels compared to healthy cervical epithelium (Landry et al., 2013; Vissac et al., 2002).
-The karyotype of HeLa cells shows multiple rearrangements and changed ploidy with modal chromosome number of 82, ranging from 70 to 164 chromosomes per cell.
-As shown by G-banding, almost a hundred percent of cells carry multiple marker chromosomes originated from the fusion between chromosomes 1 and 3, 3 and 5, and 11 and 19 (Chen, 1988).
+In contrast, the HeLa Kyoto cell line carries two normal, not mutated BRCA1 genes that have not changed their expression levels compared to healthy cervical epithelium (Landry et al., 2013; Vissac et al., 2002).
+The karyotype of HeLa cells shows multiple rearrangements and changed ploidy with a modal chromosome number of 82, ranging from 70 to 164 chromosomes per cell.
+As shown by G-banding, almost a hundred per cent of cells carry multiple marker chromosomes originating from the fusion between chromosomes 1 and 3, 3 and 5, and 11 and 19 (Chen, 1988).

-The GFP-Flag-PCNA carrying HeLa-Kyoto cells are a great instrument to study cell cycle by microscopy.
-Previous studies demonstrated that the PCNA gene expression is clearly associated with S-phase of cell cycle.
-It was previously shown that PCNA expression marks the beginning of S-phase, and the product becomes undetectable shortly before the cells enter the next phase of the cell cycle (Celis et al., 1986; Kurki et al., 1986).
+The GFP-Flag-PCNA-carrying HeLa-Kyoto cells are a great instrument for studying cell cycles by microscopy.
+Previous studies demonstrated that the PCNA gene expression is clearly associated with the S-phase of the cell cycle.
+It was previously shown that PCNA expression marks the beginning of the S-phase, and the product becomes undetectable shortly before the cells enter the next phase of the cell cycle (Celis et al., 1986; Kurki et al., 1986).

 DNA-damaging reagents